 You hear about marketing tactics like SEO, PPC, affiliate marketing, and email marketing all the time.
-You know they are effective, but they are so broad that it leaves you confused on how you actually can leverage those tactics for your website, right?
+You know they are effective, but they are so broad that the task of leveraging those tactics for your own website leaves you confused, right?

-Well don’t worry, I am not going to discuss broad topics like that in this blog post, but instead I am going to break down 5 simple tactics that you should be using to increase your traffic and sales.
+To help you with your confusion, instead of discussing broad topics like I mentioned above, I am going to give you 5 simple tactics you should use to increase your traffic and sales.

 Marketing Tactic #1: It’s all about the long tail

 Having good content on your website is great.
 The easiest way to do this is to start a blog.
-You can rank for thousands of keywords naturally and you’ll build up your company’s brand at the same time.
+Through blogging, you can rank for thousands of keywords naturally, and you’ll build up your company’s brand at the same time.

-The easiest way to do this isn’t to write the content yourself, but it is to hire bloggers and either have them ghost write for you, or you can publish content under their name.
-And if you don’t know where to find them, just post an ad here and you’ll get over 100 applicants.
+The easiest way to do this isn’t to write the content yourself.
+It is to hire bloggers and either have them ghost write for you or publish content under their name.
+If you don’t know where to find them, just post an ad here, and you’ll get over 100 applicants.

-- Quality over quantity – each blog post should be at least 1000 words long (without containing any fluff).
-The reason being is because you want really detailed content that provides value to the readers.
+- Quality over quantity – each blog post should be at least 1,000 words long (without containing any fluff).
+It is because you want really detailed content that provides value to the readers.

-- A picture says 1000 words – you should have at least one picture within your blog post.
+- A picture says a thousand words – you should have at least one picture within your blog post.
 It helps makes things easier for your readers.
 The bloggers you hire should be able to provide you with a picture.

-- Are you smarter than a 5th grader – tell your writers to write as if they were talking to 5th graders.
-They don’t need to use crazy vocabulary and they should write each blog post with an introduction, body, and conclusion.
+- Are you smarter than a 5th grader? – tell your writers to write as if they were talking to 5th graders.
+They need to avoid using crazy vocabulary, and each blog post should have an introduction, a body, and a conclusion.

 - Spice up your titles – the most important part of a blog post is the title.
 If it isn’t sexy, people won’t read it.
 Have your writers read Copyblogger’s headline formulas before they start writing for you.

 With this content strategy, in the long run, you’ll notice that you will start getting a ton of traffic from search engines.
-You just have to be patient and more importantly be consistent with how many blog posts you publish each month.
-So make sure you are publishing at least 4 blog posts every month.
+You just have to be patient and, more importantly, be consistent with how many blog posts you publish each month.
+Make sure you are publishing at least four blog posts every month.

 Marketing Tactic #2: Homepages aren’t everything

 A great way to boost your traffic is to build links to your internal pages.
-If you have a blog, you can signup for Zemanta and give them a few hundred bucks a month to get you clean, natural links to your blog posts.
-It works like a charm and you can end up getting deep links to your internal pages for less than $15 a link.
+If you have a blog, you can sign up for Zemanta and pay them a few hundred bucks a month to get you clean, natural links to your blog posts.
+It works like a charm, getting you deep links to your internal pages for less than $15 a link.

-If you want links to internal product pages, consider giving away prizes, t-shirts, and even products or services to bloggers to get them to blog on the stuff you are selling.
+If you want links to internal product pages, consider giving away prizes, t-shirts, and even products or services to bloggers to get them to blog about the stuff you are selling.

-If you don’t have time to email out hundreds of bloggers, post an ad on Craigslist and you usually can find someone who will work for you for $10 to $12 an hour.
-Once you have a candidate who knows something about HTML and a few things about sales have them do the following:
+If you don’t have time to email hundreds of bloggers, post an ad on Craigslist to find someone who will work for you for $10 to $12 an hour.
+Once you have a candidate who knows something about HTML and a few things about sales, have him or her do the following:

 - Go to Alltop and find bloggers that could potentially blog about your site.

-- Before choosing certain bloggers to email, make sure you pick blogs that are semi popular, but aren’t the most popular blogs out there like TechCrunch.
-You can usually do this by checking each blogs Alexa ranking… anything above 30,000 and under 300,000 is typically worth emailing.
-Anything below 30,000 means that the blog is too popular and probably won’t be interested in reviewing your company.
+- Before choosing your bloggers to email to, make sure you pick blogs that are semi-popular but aren’t the most popular blogs out there like TechCrunch.
+You can usually do this by checking each blog’s Alexa ranking.
+Anything between 30,000 and 300,000 is typically worth emailing.
+Anything below 30,000 means that the blog is too popular and its people probably won’t be interested in reviewing your company.

-- Now you can email each of those bloggers and offer them something to review on their website.
-Make sure you don’t offer cash as you start getting into grey areas because you’re then technically paying for a review at this point.
+- Now you can email each of those bloggers and offer them something to review.
+Make sure you don’t offer cash as you start getting into grey areas because technically you’re paying for a review at this point.

-Before someone tries leaving your website, why not pop-up another window that collects their contact information?
-I know it may sound spammy, but if you do it right it won’t be too bad.
+Before someone tries to leave your website, why not pop up another window that collects your visitor’s contact information?
+I know it may sound spammy, but if you do it right, it should work just fine.

 Here is what I recommend:

-- Pick your audience – don’t show everyone an exit pop-up, only show it to traffic sources that aren’t converting well for you.
-For example Google traffic isn’t converting that well on Quick Sprout, so I could show an exit pop-up to those visitors only and collect their name and email address so I can email them every time there is a new blog post.
+- Pick your audience – don’t show everyone an exit pop-up; only show it to traffic sources that are not converting well for you.
+For example, Google traffic isn’t converting very well on Quick Sprout, so I could show an exit pop-up to those visitors only and collect their names and email addresses so I can email them every time there is a new blog post.

-- Don’t be rude – cookie visitors so if someone comes back to your website, they won’t see the pop-up again.
-If you keep on showing pop-ups to the same people over and over again, they’ll get irritated.
+- Don’t be rude – cookie visitors so if someone comes back to your website, that person won’t see the pop-up again.
+If you keep showing pop-ups to the same people over and over again, they’ll get irritated.

-- Offer a gift – with your exit pop-up, offer them something for free to entice people to give you their name and email address.
+- Offer a gift – with your exit pop-up, offer your visitors something for free to entice people to give you their names and email addresses.
 On Quick Sprout, I offer a free ebook.

-Once you start collecting hundreds if not thousands of email addresses, you’ll start getting a lot more return visitors to your website and hopefully it will lead to more sales (assuming you are selling something).
+Once you start collecting hundreds, if not thousands, of email addresses, you’ll start getting a lot more return visitors to your website.
+That should lead to more sales (assuming you are selling something).

-Marketing Tactic #4: 5 dollars goes a long way
+Marketing Tactic #4: Five dollars go a long way

-One way that I like to speed up the process is to pay people $5 to get me more relevant Facebook fans/friends and Twitter followers.
-On sites like Just a Five or Fiverr you can pay people $5 to build up your Facebook and Twitter account.
+One method I use to speed up the process is to pay people $5 to get me more relevant Facebook fans/friends and Twitter followers.
+On sites like Just a Five or Fiverr, you can pay people $5 to build up your Facebook and Twitter accounts.

 Marketing Tactic #5: Ask and you’ll receive